 - 1U: 95g-100g

-▸What Is the Ideal Badminton Racket Weight for Beginners?
+▸What Is the Ideal Weight of Badminton Racket for Beginners?

 For beginners, we would recommend lightweight badminton rackets.
 Rackets that range between 85g-89g (3U) are usually the ones that are easier to control.